mdlindsey/npm-react-casino/README.md

 - `height` - Height of the card
 - `onClick` - Callback that is executed when a card is clicked; receives `(event,card)` parameters
 - `onHover` - Callback that is executed when a card is hovered over; receives `(event,card)` parameters
+- `style` - styles object to apply to the wrapper
 - `className` - When supplied with a string, only the string you supply will be used, overriding the default classes; if supplied with an array, your supplied classes will be applied in addition to the default classes

 ### Hands